LouisY06/LouisY06/README.md

 🎓 CS Major at Columbia University with a passion for building impactful applications
 🏆 Winner of Best in Nutrition Track at Columbia's Devfest 2025
-🔬 Published researcher at IEEE SoutheastCon 2025
+🔬 Published research at IEEE SoutheastCon 2025

 ## 🚀 About Me

 - 🔭 Currently building full-stack applications and exploring AI integrations
 - 🌱 Learning advanced cloud architecture and mobile development
 - 👯 Open to collaborating on web applications, mobile apps, and AI projects
-- 💬 Ask me about React, Python, mobile development, or entrepreneurship
+- 💬 Ask me about React, Python, or mobile development
 - 📫 Reach me at: ly2640@columbia.edu
 - 🌐 Portfolio: [louis-yu.net](https://louis-yu.net)